neil-edelman/boxes/readme.md

 ![Example of Pool](doc/pool.png)

-[&lt;P&gt;pool](#user-content-tag-8aba39cb) is a memory pool that stores [&lt;PP&gt;type](#user-content-typedef-7560d92f) using [slab allocation](https://en.wikipedia.org/wiki/Slab_allocation)\.
+[&lt;P&gt;pool](#user-content-tag-8aba39cb) is a memory pool that stores only one type, [&lt;PP&gt;type](#user-content-typedef-7560d92f), using [slab allocation](https://en.wikipedia.org/wiki/Slab_allocation)\.
 Pointers to valid items in the pool are stable, but not generally in any order\.
 When removal is ongoing and uniformly sampled while reaching a steady\-state size, it will eventually settle in one contiguous region\.